rackerlabs/technical-blog/_posts/2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system.md

 ##### Configure PCO notification with an agent

-After you create the agent, right click the agent in the list and select **Add Notification**.
+After you create the agent, right-click the agent in the list and select **Add Notification**.

 ![]({% asset_path 2019-11-08-Integrating-sap-plant-connectivity-with-sap-mii-and-socket-system/Picture23.png %})